 Nation’s Leading Printing and Graphics Franchise Launches Monthly Franchisee Series with Bruce Benson’s Powerfully Inspirational Success Story Built by Patience and Perseverance

 “A year before I left, I was reaching my breaking point,” says Bruce.
 “I knew I had to do something to keep my sanity.
-I developed a relationship with the owner of a small business brokerage, who helped convince me to check out SpeedPro Imaging.
+I developed a relationship with the owner of a small business brokerage, who helped convince me to check out SpeedPro.
 I haven’t looked back.”

 But Bruce didn’t know what was waiting for him further along that path.